-Terry Kendrick is Programme Director of the MBA and a Lecturer in Marketing with a particular interest in strategic marketing planning.
-He has over 20 years' experience of international marketing planning, working on projects with companies such as BP, Shell, Oxford University Press, De Beers, Pirelli and Aviva.
+and a lecturer in marketing with a particular interest in strategic marketing planning.
+He has over 20 years' experience of international marketing planning working on projects with companies such as BP, Shell, Oxford University Press, De Beers, Pirelli and Aviva.

 Josie Kinge teaches human resource management and organisational behaviour.
-Her research interests are in employee relations and equality and diversity.
-She is currently researching into the role of equality and diversity practitioners in the Higher Education sector and has a particular interest in developing partnerships between management and trade unions in the National Health Service.
+Her research interests are in industrial relations and she is currently researching into the process of developing partnership relationships between management and trade unions in the National Health Service